Saira-A/configdoc/options.md

 ##### limitLocales
 **Type**: `boolean`
 **Default**: `false`
-Determines if locales are limited - removes option to change language in settings dialogue.
+Determines if locales are limited - setting to true removes option to change language in settings dialogue.

 ##### overrideFullScreen
 **Type**: `boolean`